How do you decrease anxiety?

 Anxiety and depression may be caused by a chemical imbalance.
 This chemical imbalance may stem from thyroid problems, heart problems, not sleeping well, breathing difficulty, and of course, stress which alters all organ functions in the body.
-In this article, I am going to help with the anxiety caused by stress.
+In this article, I am going to help with anxiety caused by stress.
 Please note that these recommendations should never replace your doctor’s guidance and I do not advocate to stop taking a medication without the guidance of your doctor.
 My hope is to empower you to have tools to decrease your anxiety by lessening your stress.
 I am sharing with you what has worked for me in the hope that it will help you as well.
 Stress is a major contributor to offsetting the chemical balance in your body.
 So, if we can lessen the stress, the organs can function more efficiently, and the chemical balance in your body will level off.

 First and foremost, be in the present.
 There really is no better place to be and when you stop dwelling on the past and fearing the future, you can find peace.
 Here is a grounding meditation I created for the Voyage to HEAL.
 Use it daily or find one that fits you just perfectly.

 Second, think of whatever stressor you have as a grain of sand.
 No matter how big they are, view it as a grain of sand.
 This takes away its power over you.
-Here’s how it works, this is from Dr. Joe Dispenza’s book Breaking the Habit of Being Yourself.
+Here’s how it works, this is from Dr. Joe Dispenza’s book Breaking the Habit of Being You.
 I have modified it to meet my needs.

 Take a moment to feel your lips on your face.
 Now feel your lips on your head.
 Now feel your lips on your entire body.
 Feel your body in the room you are in.
 Now envision this room in the building you are in.
 Feel the building in the city you are in, the state you are in, the country you are in, the continent you are on, and now in the whole world.
 Now envision yourself in the whole world with outer space orbiting around you.
 Now return back to the problem that is weighing heavy on your heart.
 Picture that as a grain of sand on a beach.
 Picture all of your other problems as a grain of sand on this beach.
 Now picture yourself sitting on that beach on top of all your worries.
 Picture yourself and this beach next to the ocean, in the world, in comparison to outer space.
 Now once again, look at that grain of sand.
 See how tiny it is in this whole world.
 Feel how the power of this worry has diffused.
 Take away its power over you.
 Feel its insignificance as if it is just another event in your life that will come and go and in 40 years be a distant memory if at all.
 Watch the waters roll into shore and take that worry away into the depths of the ocean as you say to yourself I let go.
 I relinquish the power this grain of sand has had over me.
 Then sit back on the beach and rest.